IoT Hardware and Cybersecurity

 • Identity Theft: An attacker could steal the identification of legitimate devices and then perform malicious actions within the network without being identified.

 • Brut-force attacks: This kind of attack is aimed at obtaining the login credentials of the detail to gain unauthorised access to the device.
-For devices with fault passwords, commonly used passwords (e.g., admin), or weak passwords, attackers can get access to these credentials and use them to gain illegal access to the IoT devices.
+For devices with fault passwords, commonly used passwords (e.g., admin), or weak passwords, attackers can access these credentials and use them to gain illegal access to IoT devices.

 IoT hardware security

-• Implementing lightweight encryption schemes on IoT devices: The data stored in the IoT devices (e.g., device authentication data and other sensitive data) should be encrypted to ensure that its confidentiality and integrity are not compromised.
+• Implementing lightweight encryption schemes on IoT devices: The data stored in the IoT devices (e.g., device authentication data and other sensitive data) should be encrypted to ensure its confidentiality and integrity are not compromised.
 The IoT data should be encrypted before being transmitted through any transmission medium.
 Since traditional cryptographic algorithms are computationally expensive and require strong and energy-hungry computing systems, it is preferable to implement lightweight cryptographic algorithms that require relatively less energy.

-• Implementing robust authentication mechanisms on IoT devices: Rubost authentication mechanisms should be implemented to restrict access to IoT devices and to ensure that all IoT devices that connect to access points and servers are authenticated.
+• Implementing robust authentication mechanisms on IoT devices: Robust authentication mechanisms should be implemented to restrict access to IoT devices and to ensure that all IoT devices that connect to access points and servers are authenticated.
 This ensures that access to critical resources like access points, gateways, and servers can be controlled to ensure the authenticity of the communication.
 It is also important to avoid purchasing devices with hardcoded passwords, change default passwords, and create strong passwords for devices.

-• Implement dedicated security hardware to improve the security of the devices: Dedicated hardware components that are designed specifically to perform security-related functions (e.g., secure communications, energy-efficient cryptographic functions and key management) to ensure real-time security of the devices.
-Some dedicated hardware components can facilitate the implementation of secure boot process and authentication operations.
-Another advantage of using dedicated IoT security hardware is that some of them are designed with the goal of striking a balance between the IoT hardware constraint, energy consumption, and security.
+• Implement dedicated security hardware to improve device security: Dedicated hardware components are designed specifically to perform security-related functions (e.g., secure communications, energy-efficient cryptographic functions, and key management) to ensure the devices' real-time security.
+Some dedicated hardware components can facilitate the implementation of a secure boot process and authentication operations.
+Another advantage of using dedicated IoT security hardware is that some are designed to strike a balance between the IoT hardware constraint, energy consumption, and security.

 • Regular security audits should be performed: The IoT network should be regularly audited using vulnerability scanning and security auditing tools to ensure that IoT vulnerabilities (including hardware vulnerabilities) and threats can be detected and resolved before criminals can exploit them.